 (2) a very high degree of carelessness; or

 (3) a deliberate attempt to cause harm.

-On the facts of Blake v Galloway, although the court accepted that the boys’ game was not closely analogous to the fast and furious conditions of a game of football or a horserace, so the standard expected of participants was not the same, it reasoned that the circumstances were sufficiently similar in that the boys were (in addition to the factors making up the understanding or conventions):
+On the facts of Blake, although the Court of Appeal accepted that the boys’ game was not closely analogous to the fast and furious conditions of a game of football or a horserace, so the standard expected of participants was not the same, it reasoned that the circumstances were sufficiently similar in that the boys were (in addition to the factors making up the understanding or conventions):

 (1) high spirited and having fun; and

 (2) conducting the game at some speed and in a fairly vigorous fashion.

 Considering such circumstances, at most, the defendant’s throw had been no more than an error of judgment or a lapse of skill and so he was not negligent.